PwProjects/Bitey/readme.md

 ![bitey](bitey.png)

-Bitey is Factorio mod that introduces a pet biter companion to the game.
-Bitey will follow you, assist in combat, react to the world, grow over time, and express its personality through emotes.
+**Bitey** is Factorio mod that introduces a pet biter companion to the game.
+Bitey will follow you, assist in combat, react to the world, grow over time, and express itself through emotes.

 ---